drachenwald/dun-in-mara/events/2023/strawberry-raid/index.md

 The SCA Shire of Dun In Mara welcomes you back to Strawberry Raid, five days of medieval camping around the beautifully restored 15th-16th century tower house of [Sigginstown Castle](https://www.sigginstowncastle.com/), in the beautiful sunny South-East of Ireland.

-WWe will enjoy a range of medieval activities from the arts, crafts and camp cookery to the martial pursuits of armoured combat, fencing and archery.
+We will enjoy a range of medieval activities from the arts, crafts and camp cookery to the martial pursuits of armoured combat, fencing and archery.
 Beginners and experienced practitioners are welcome across the board.

 ## Event Fees